Le Dejeuner, Oil on linen, 20'' x 22'', £2750

 Michael G Clark

 Scottish painter Michael G Clark was born in Ayr in 1959.
-He obtained his degree at the Edinburgh College of Art from 1979-1983, going on to pursue his love of film at the BBC in Glasgow.
+He obtained his BA (Hons) degree at the Edinburgh College of Art from 1979-1983, going on to pursue his love of film at the BBC in Glasgow.
 Michael left the BBC to move to London in 1989, where he worked as a freelance Art Director and illustrator.
-During these years Clark also created and sold oil paintings with much success.
-The artist exhibited in solo and mixed shows at galleries in London, Glasgow, Edinburgh, Oxford, Suffolk and Norfolk.
+During these years Michael Clark also created and sold oil paintings with much success.
+Michael has exhibited in solo and mixed shows at galleries across the UK in London, Glasgow, Edinburgh, Oxford, Suffolk and Norfolk.
 In 1999 Clark returned to Scotland with his family, where he continues to live and paint in his Ayrshire studio overlooking the River Doon.

 "The familial elegance of Paris and Bordeaux, the muffled conversation of the market place, the shaded restaurant terrace, the deserted village street at l'heure de repas or the vines and sunflowers absorbing the still, warm air.
 The harmony of the classical, the chic, the casual, the culinary, the charming.
 The romance of France is in his heart and has been since his first visit to Paris nearly thirty years ago, and his affectionate and atmospheric images of everyday life in that country are at the core of his work.
 He is a natural flaneur, a talented cusinier, and an enthusiastic bon vivant and he indulges and refreshes those instincts each year on working visits to Paris, Provence and the Sud Ouest.
 It is our good fortune that he then generously and skillfully shares them with us on paper and canvas".